TaygaHoshi/tt-project/Content/Armor.md

 # Armor
 This equipment protects its wearer from physical and magical damage, depending on its type.
-See Content/Combat/Damage/Armor.
+See [[Combat#Armor|Armor]].

 # Armor Types and Armor Rating
 ```armor_rating_table